docusign/docusign-objc-client/README.md

    1. At the command line run the following RubyGems command to install cocoapods (note: this might require sudo):
    `$ gem install cocoapods`

    2. Create a file in your root project directory called `Podfile` with the following content.
-Make sure to replace the two references to PROJECT with your project name:
+Replace the two references to **PROJECT** below with your unique project name:

 ```
 	source 'https://github.com/CocoaPods/Specs.git'